That makes sense because let’s think about it, when was the last time you did an exercise that required straight arm strength?

 Again do not jump into the planche immediately.
 Not only is this not the best way to learn it but it can also cause an injury.

 I would recommend sticking to these movements for a few weeks until you feel comfortable performing 20-30 reps.
+Use Paralettes*to avoid excessive stress for your wrists or turn your hands facing sideways.

 The actual Planche Progressions